Soliton Merger Rates and Enhanced Axion Dark Matter Decay: Soliton Mass Function

+Given a core-halo mass relation such as Eq.~\eqref{eqn:core-halo} one can thus compute $F_S$ given $F_{\rm h}$.
 In the following we compute the halo mass function using the Sheth-Tormen multiplicity function~\cite{Sheth:2001dp}.
 This analytic approach has been shown to accurately reproduce the soliton mass function found in numerical zoom-in simulations by Ref.~\cite{Eggemeier:2021smj}.

-The primary ingredient in the mass function is the halo mass variance, $\sigma^2(M_{\rm h})$, which is computed from the matter power spectrum, $P(k)$, given a window function, $\widetilde{W}(k|M)$.
+The primary ingredient in the HMF is the halo mass variance, $\sigma^2(M_{\rm h})$, which is computed from the matter power spectrum, $P(k)$, given a window function, $\widetilde{W}(k|M)$.
 It will turn out that the most phenomenologically interesting halos have low mass, $M\lesssim 1 \,M_\odot$.
 Accurately and quickly computing the mass variance at low mass requires special care, as described in Appendix~\ref{appendix:calc_details}.

-The power spectrum of scalar field DM displays a low mass cut-off due to the field gradients acting as an effective pressure and inducing a Jeans scale~\cite{Khlopov:1985jw}.
-The linear power spectrum is strongly suppressed below the Jeans scale at equality~\cite{Hu:2000ke,Marsh:2013ywa}.
+The power spectrum of scalar field DM displays a low mass cutoff due to the field gradients acting as an effective pressure and inducing a Jeans scale~\cite{Khlopov:1985jw}.
+The linear power spectrum is strongly suppressed below the Jeans scale at radiation-matter equality~\cite{Hu:2000ke,Marsh:2013ywa}.
 In $N$-body simulations such as Refs.~\cite{Schive:2015kza,Corasaniti:2016epp}, suppression of the linear power spectrum leads to suppression of halo formation below the half-mode scale of the transfer function relative to CDM.
 The half-mode scale is redshift independent, since it is determined by initial conditions.
 On the other hand, the absolute minimum halo mass, Eq.~\eqref{eqn:Mmin}, is determined by the redshift-dependent Jeans scale.
 The minimum halo mass is in general some orders of magnitude smaller than the half-mode mass.